Prepare to host a session at RightsCon with our tailored guides.

 On accessibility: We are taking steps to ensure the summit is accessible to as many participants as possible, whether in-person or online.
 You can find information about our accessibility efforts, in terms of both the interior and exterior of our venue in Costa Rica and the functionalities of our website and platform, on our attend page.

-Session organizers can find accessibility tips and best practices for in-person, online, and hybrid environments in the guides.
-We will also publish a blog in April which outlines our approach to accessibility and participation in RightsCon.
+In April, we will share accessibility tips and best practices for in-person, online, and hybrid environments in the guides and publish a blog on our website which outlines our approach to accessibility and participation in RightsCon.

-On financial support: For members of civil society, applications for the Community Support Fund are open until March 31, 2023.
+On financial support: Applications for the Community Support Fund closed in April 2023.
 The fund offers full or partial support to cover the costs of in-person or online participation, including but not limited to: internet use or data top ups, translation services, travel and accommodation, and more.

 Frequently Asked Questions